bmac/data-binding-best-practices/README.md

 I love data binding
 - I think you should use it
 - Admittedly not for everything
+- Browsers are getting smarter
+  - webrtc
+  - d3
+  - canvas
+- As developers we are being asked to deliver application that respond to the user directly.
+Jquery valudate isnt enough features are needed to compete with competitors or supercede them.
+Exciting time for the web.
+We can finally build uis to compete with native but still provide the advantages of the web. sometimes we are competing w ourselves.
+Mobile and especially tablets are forc8ng tcos to invest in rewriting legacy applications.
+List legacy frameworks
+- Competing w application frameworks not web frameworks
 - Great for applications that have complex UI requirements
   - forms, validation (enterprize apps)
   - admin tools